samhstn/code-along/elixir-in-action/README.md

 If you handle the requests concurrently, this has the same drawbacks as concurrency is unbounded, so too many simultaneous clients might overload the disk I/O.

 A typical remedy for this problem is pooling.
-For example, you database process might create 3 worker processes and keep thier pids in its internal state.
+For example, you database process might create 3 worker processes and keep their pids in its internal state.
 When a request arrives, it's delegated to one of the worker processes.

 Task: change `Todo.Database` to use a pool of processes (pg 199)